 Get Out & Play!

-This Centennial GeoAdventure first celebrated the 100th anniversary of RMNP.
-In 2015.
-We celebrated the 100th anniversary of the National Park Service, established in 1916 with the passage of The Organic Act, in 2016 and this year, 2017, we enjoy Estes Park at 100 as we Celebrate the Vision..
-Start your GeoTour by downloading the geocaches here or print your official 2017 Across the Divide Passport.
-You can also pick up a 2017 Passport at the Estes Park Visitor Center, 500 Big Thompson Ave (N40 22.737, W105 30.869), the Grand Lake Visitor Center (N 40 15.097, W105 50.093) and many local businesses, in their Brochure Racks Check out the “Guide to Geocaching” included with Passports you pick up at the Visitors Centers or local businesses.
+This Centennial GeoAdventure first celebrated the 100th anniversary of RMNP, in 2015.
+We celebrated the 100th anniversary of the National Park Service, established in 1916 with the passage of The Organic Act, in 2016 and during 2017, we enjoyed Estes Park at 100 as we “Celebrated the Vision”.
+During 2018, the historic town of Grand Lake was the focus!
+Start your GeoAdventure by downloading the geocaches here or print your official 2018 Across the Divide Passport.
+Check out the “Guide to Geocaching" if this is your first time.
 A list of the caches, coordinates, and EarthCache questions can also be printed for use in the field, where cell phone service may be limited.

-Search for our geocaches with your GPS or smartphone, using the free Geocaching apps for iPhones and Android devices.
+Search for geocaches with your GPS or smartphone, using the free Geocaching apps for iPhones and Android devices.
 Each traditional cache will have a code to record in your passport.
-In RMNP, the Virtual Caches and EarthCaches have questions to answer, both on your passport and to log your find online.
+In RMNP, the Virtual Caches and EarthCaches have questions to answer on your passport.

-The GeoTour will take you to sights around Estes Park, over the continental divide and around the Town of Grand Lake.
+This GeoAdventure will take you to sights around Estes Park, over the Continental Divide and around the Town of Grand Lake.
 Be sure to stop at each of the National Park Visitor Centers to stamp your passport with the RMNP Passport stamps, too.
-We have prizes for 10 caches in both Estes Park and Grand Lake (collectible wooden coin from each town) , and for 25 (trackable pathtag) & 54 caches found (trackable geoccoin), subject to availability.
+Trackable pathtags and geocoins are available when you complete the Passports for each different annual event (2015-2018).

 Follow us on Facebook and tell us about your geocaching adventures.